-Hayfield Manor has the feel of a large period house, and is managed with warmth and discreet efficiency.
-Public areas include a choice of restaurants, both excellent of their type - the formal Orchids, which overlooks gardens at the back, and the smart-casual Perrotts Garden Bistro - and a redesigned bar that skilfully links the contrasting traditional and contemporary styles of the interior.
+Hayfield Manor has the feel of a large period house, and is managed with warmth and discreet efficiency by General Manager Etienne van Vrede and his team.
+Public areas include a choice of restaurants - the formal Orchids, which overlooks gardens at the back, and the smart-casual Perrotts Garden Bistro - and a pleasant bar that skilfully links the contrasting traditional and contemporary styles of the interior.

-Spacious suites and guest rooms vary in decor, are beautifully furnished with antiques and have generous marbled bathrooms, all with separate bath and shower.
+Spacious suites and guest rooms vary in decor, but all are are furnished with a mixture of antiques and modern furnishings and have generous marbled bathrooms, each with separate bath and shower.

 This Cork hotels on-site amenities include the unusual Beautique spa, with indoor pool, and treatment rooms furnished with antiques.

 Outside, there have been some interesting additions to the gardens in recent years, including table tennis ingeniously set up in a greenhouse; beside it a there's a big hutch full of lovely friendly pet rabbits and, nearby, an aviary with a varied collection of beautiful birds - plenty to interest younger guests here, and many older ones too.

 *Hayfield Manor was our Hotel of the Year in 2006.

 Conferences/Banqueting (110/120); business centre, secretarial service; free broadband wi/fi.
 24 hr room service.
 Lift.
 Turndown service.
 Garden, golf nearby, leisure centre (fitness room, pool, steam room, jacuzzi); spa (treatment rooms, massage, hairdressing).